► 29 SPECIES

 ► Five Syndicates RANK

 A person born on the Smuggler's Moon doesn't necessarily live long enough become a smuggler.
 Or anyone else of significance, for that matter.
 A street urchin usually faces even worse odds.
 Kel was lucky in that regard.
 He never knew his parents and had to take care of himself from an early age.
-However, he managed to dodge—sometimes due to sheer luck—the various premature endings of his life.
+However, he managed to dodge the various premature endings of his life.
 That was largely because he had been taken in by a compassionate Besalisk mechanic.
 Since then, Kel started to assist him in the store instead of causing trouble with other orphans.

 Meanwhile, Kel's older peers from the streets were getting involved with the underlings of the Five Syndicates as spies, couriers, and occasionally even thieves and would-be enforcers.
 Unaware of the dangers, Kel followed in their footsteps against his Besalisk guardian's better judgement.
 The would-be-scoundrel sought adventure and excitement that the life of a mechanic couldn't give him.
 The credits that came with it were a nice bonus.
 But most of all, Kel sought respect and recognition, to show that leaving him in the streets was a big mistake.

 As the Syndicate jobs got harder, the stakes got higher.
 It didn't take long for Kel to graduate from fists to clubs, and from clubs to blasters.
 Many of his peers didn't make it past that point.
 The young scoundrel attributed his unnaturally long stroke of luck to trusting his gut.
 Moving from swoops and speeders to spaceships in his late teens proved more of a challenge.
-Kel had quicker reflexes that a few other aspiring pilots, even without training.
-However, at first he was only accepted into a spaceship crew for his skills as a mechanic.
+At first he was only accepted into a spaceship crew for his skills as a mechanic.
 Next came manning the turrets, and then he would finally get a chance to try his hand at piloting.
 At the age of 22, he was offered to captain his own ship.

-Their relationship came to a test when the Black Swift took on more than it could handle.
+Kel's first real test was when the Black Swift took on more than it could handle.
 They had disabled a freighter, and the boarding crew entered the prize via the docking tube.
-Kel and NM-22 manned the helm, and the Weequay captain of the Swift stood by the docking tube.
+Kel manned the helm, and the Weequay captain of the Swift stood by the docking tube.
 The plan was simple: if things went wrong, the captain would call it off and hit the switch.
 The Swift would undock and flee.
-However, Kel had a hunch that enemy reinforcements were about to arrive.
+That's when enemy reinforcements arrived.

-Realizing that the op was taking too long, the scoundrel hit the gas prematurely, breaking the connection between ships and venting a part of the Swift's cargo hold... along with its captain.
+To avoid losing the ship, the scoundrel hit the gas prematurely, breaking the connection between ships and venting a part of the Swift's cargo hold... along with its captain.
 That proved to be the right call: the Black Swift jumped to hyperspace moments after the arrival of a few hostile fighters and freighters.

-If it hadn't been for that, the loyal NM-22 would've dealt with Kel on behalf of Bochaba.
-However, Kel turned the situation to his advantage and explained that he had saved Bochaba's prized ship.
-Lucky for the young scoundrel, Bochaba saw it that way too.
-The "upstart" was allowed to keep flying the Swift.
-However, nobody but Kel and NM-22 wanted to be on its crew, deeming the ship "bad news".
+That move could've ended the young scoundrel's career early, along with his life.
+However, Kel turned the situation to his advantage, explaining that he had saved Bochaba's prized ship.
+Luckily, Bochaba saw it that way too.
+The "upstart" was allowed to keep flying the Swift for the Hutts.

 More calculating than hot-blooded, Kel adjusts his attitude depending on whom he is dealing with.
 He usually poses as self-assured and rough around the edges, but drops the act around those who have worked with him for a longer time.